jakub-kula/english-for-designers/08-clarity-first/index.md

 - [Keywords](#keywords)
 - [Key Points](#key-points)

-# Visual identity of a non-profit organization
+# Visual Identity of a Non-Profit Organization
 ---
 ## Summary
 The aim of my thesis is to create a functional and effective visual identity for a non-profit organization called Vydra.
 My thesis also focuses on analyzing the market of non-profit organizations.